anthonya91/git-repository/README.md

   - Summary
   - Requirements

- I was then able to create a DataFrame utilizing this data to further clean, analyze and normalize the data.
+ I was then able to create a DataFrame utilizing this data to further clean, analyze and normalize the data to answer various questions such as:

+1. What jobs are most prevalent during COVID?
+2. What Locations are jobs in demand?
+3. which Companies are hiring the most?
+4. What are the salary expectations for these jobs?